tnowak22/e50/wiki/python_raspi.md

 ## Running the script

 Now, when we run the script we need to call the python binaries from the environment that we created.
 All we have to do is call python from the folder where we created the environment.
-For example,
+Refer to the main_control.py script in this project to see how the motor control python scripts were executed.
+The following is an example of executing a python script with a specific environment:

     /path/to/venv/bin/python3 /path/to/script_file.py